Initiative Mapping

 Stanford University (Stanford, CA)

-First pilot of university-wide social prescribing in the US, in partnership with Art Pharmacy
+First pilot of university-wide social prescribing in the US, in partnership with Art Pharmacy.
+Now overseen by the University’s Office of the VP of the Arts.

 Are you a social prescribing provider or facilitator but don’t see yourself on the map?
 We are excited to get to know you and add you to our map; please contact us and we will be in touch shortly.